7 Times Karen Huger Served The Girls In Grand Dame Fashion - NewsBreak

 7 Times Karen Huger Served The Girls In Grand Dame Fashion

+LISTEN LIVE.
+LIKE US ON FACEBOOK.
+FOLLOW US ON TWITTER.
 As the self-proclaimed Grand Dame of Potomac, Karen Huger has two jobs she takes very seriously: slaying and keeping the girls in check while collecting a check.
 The Real Housewives Of Potomac star is a fan favorite on the show because she is always ready to verbally spar with her costars (aka Gizelle Bryant) and always gives us a memorable look.
-From her perfect blonde tresses to her sizzling styling moments every Sunday night on Bravo, Karen Huger gives life to the expression, aging like fine wine.927theblock.com
+From her perfect blonde tresses to her sizzling styling moments every Sunday night on Bravo, Karen Huger gives life to the expression, aging like fine wine.rnbcincy.com

 Comments / 0